These 'Healthy' Foods May Actually Be Causing Brain Fog

 1. Grapeseed oil

 According to Lugavere, grapeseed oil (which many consider a "healthy" alternative to canola) promotes inflammation because of its skewed omega-6 to omega-3 ratio—70 percent of the fat in grapeseed oil comes from omega-6s.
 Omega-6s aren't bad in and of themselves, but they tend to be overconsumed in the standard American diet, leading to an inflammation-promoting imbalance.
-"The inflammation promotes brain fog by activating your immune system," Lugavere explains, "which creates a sense of brain fog because the brain feels like it's being attacked."
-He recommends cooking with extra-virgin olive oil, which contains anti-inflammatory phenolic compounds, with avocado oil as a secondary good option.
+"The inflammation promotes brain fog by activating your immune system1," Lugavere explains, "which creates a sense of brain fog because the brain feels like it's being attacked2."
+He recommends cooking with extra-virgin olive oil, which contains anti-inflammatory phenolic compounds3, with avocado oil as a secondary good option.

 Lugavere recommends avoiding all grains—even gluten-free ones—to people who are suffering from brain fog.
 "They’re very energy-dense and usually packed with starch," he explains.
 "They’re also relatively nutrient-poor."